Vice President of Egypt: Under the 2012 Constitution

 The 2012 Constitution did not include the position of vice-president.

 With the adoption of the 2012 Constitution on 26 December 2012, the office of vice-president was abolished.
 Mahmoud Mekki was the last person to hold the office before the adoption of the 2012 Constitution, having resigned on 22 December 2012.

 2013 coup d'état

 After the overthrow of President Mohamed Morsi in the 2013 Egyptian coup d'état, the position of the vice-president was briefly restored (with extra-constitutional basic) by Acting President Adly Mansour, who appointed Mohamed ElBaradei to the post of acting vice-president on 7 July 2013.
 He was sworn in on 14 July.
 On 14 August 2013, following a violent crackdown by security forces on supporters of deposed President Morsi, in which more than 800 people were killed, ElBaradei resigned as acting vice president.

 Under the 2014 Constitution

 Much like the 2012 Constitution, until 2019, the 2014 Constitution also did not include the position of vice-president.

 After 2019 constitutional amendments

 The office has since been restored following a constitutional referendum.
 The president may appoint one or more vice presidents.
 The main duty of the vice president is to assist the president.
+As of April 2026, no new Vice President was appointed.